 The “Cool Use of Technology” award goes to Regu for using his arms almost as if he were a cable car (15:42).
 Looks like that technique gives them a really stable ride!

 The scene in the Inverted Forest (starting around 16:15) was gorgeous.
-I know I tried to get it out of the way in the first point I made above, but I can’t hold back — the scenery was amazing.
+I know I tried to get it out of the way in the first point I made above, but I can’t hold back — the scenery amazed me.
 Lush, dark, beautiful and lethal — with environment-appropriate beasts (the inbyos starting around 18:10).
 The inbyos’ hands seemed perfectly adapted to their environment — just like the corpse-weepers’ eyes.

 After everything she’s been through, can you remember Riko sound more disappointed than she did when Regu’s helmet stopped displaying writing (18:04)?
 That was so sad!